 A Certification Practice Statement (CPS) is a Certification Authority's (CA) description of the practices it follows when issuing certificates.
-The purpose of this CPS is to describe the procedures that the TeliaSonera Server CA v2, Telia Domain Validation SSL CA v1, Telia Document Signing CA v1 and TeliaSonera Extended Validation SSL CA v1 use when issuing certificates, and that all Registration Authorities, Subscribers and Relying Parties shall follow in connection with these certificates.
+The purpose of this CPS is to describe the procedures that the TeliaSonera Server CA v2, Telia Domain Validation SSL CA v1, Telia Domain Validation CA v2, Telia Document Signing CA v1, Telia Document Signing CA v1, Telia Document Signing CA v2 and TeliaSonera Extended Validation SSL CA v1 use when issuing certificates, and that all Registration Authorities, Subscribers and Relying Parties shall follow in connection with these certificates.